nasa-jpl/ION-DTN/gh-pages/docs/LTP-UComm-API.md

 } LtpDB;
 ```

-This object hold the general information for LTP service in ION.
+This object hold the general configuration and state information for the LTP service in ION.

 -----------------------